 Cortisol raises our blood sugar, affects our appetite, and worsens those irresistible cravings for junk foods when we’re stressed.
-There is suspected to be a direct association between cortisol and increased calorie intake.
+People with high cortisol levels have been found to eat more calories per day (1).

 In preparation for sleep, your body drops your cortisol at nighttime.
 If your cortisol levels are too high, you may have a hard time falling asleep (i.e. “tired but wired” feeling).
 You may also toss and turn all night – only to feel tired the next day.

-When combined with magnesium, B6 has been found to reduce premenstrual anxiety symptoms in women.
+When combined with magnesium, B6 has been found to reduce premenstrual anxiety symptoms in women (4).
 Vitamin B6 is required for your body to make the calming neurotransmitter called GABA, as well as serotonin and dopamine, which are largely related to mood regulation.

-Salmon is rich in omega-3 fatty acids, specifically two long fatty acids abbreviated DHA and EPA.
+Salmon is rich in omega-3 fatty acids, specifically, two long fatty acids abbreviated DHA and EPA.
 Omega-3 fats help to reduce inflammation in your body, and may reduce cortisol levels.
-In fact, some research even summarizes that EPA and DHA may help treat depression in women, finding up to a 35 percent reduction in depressive symptoms.
+In fact, some research even summarizes that EPA and DHA may help treat depression in women, finding up to a 35 percent reduction in depressive symptoms (5).

 For optimal benefit, we should be eating salmon (fish) at least 1-2 times per week.
 My favorite salmon recipe is this Grilled Salmon with Avocado Greek Salsa.

 Green tea contains beneficial chemicals called polyphenols.
-These polyphenols may help to inhibit cortisol production.
+These polyphenols may help to inhibit cortisol production (6).
 Green tea also contains L-theanine, an amino acid that can promote relaxation through increasing dopamine (your feel-good brain chemical).

 It is best to steep your own green tea, and stay away from any bottled green teas that may have added sugar, and little polyphenol content.
 You may have heard of matcha, essentially powdered green tea leaves.
 Matcha may have an increased level of L-theanine as compared to regular green tea, because of the specific harvesting methods.
 Keep in mind, however, that Matcha does have more caffeine than green tea.
 Matcha also has a slightly grassy taste (makes sense with the vibrant green color), so it is often served with milk or added into smoothies.

-Lysine, an essential amino acid, may help balance our cortisol levels, and reduce reported anxiety.
+Lysine, an essential amino acid, may help balance our cortisol levels and reduce reported anxiety (8).
 Because lysine is an essential amino acid, our body cannot synthesize it on our own, so we need to consume it via food or supplements.